 Dixie has volunteered with a prayer quilt ministry at her church for many years.
 The group makes about 80 prayer quilts per year for those sick in the parish.
 She has also volunteered for decades on behalf of the disabled community.
 For many years, Dixie has also made a quilt for the Village Learning Center’s annual gala which raises funds for their awesome day center.
 Her middle child/angel, Mimi, age 34, was born with cerebral palsy and attended their day center until earlier this year she received her angel wings.

-In early 2016, her husband of 45 years, was diagnosed with stage four kidney cancer and was successfully treated in a immunotherapy clinical trial at MD Anderson Cancer Hospital in Houston, Texas.
+In early 2016, her husband of 46 years, was diagnosed with stage four kidney cancer and was successfully treated in an immunotherapy clinical trial at MD Anderson Cancer Hospital in Houston, Texas.
 She is blogging about this cautionary tale which continues to humble.

-Dixie Frantz has written “You Gotta Laugh,” a humorous newspaper column, for the past 22 years.
-Over the years, her columns have appeared in as many as 10 local Houston area newspapers.
-The columns showcase the funny, amusing and sometimes touching, slices of life from the suburbs.
-Besides blogging for over five years, her writing credentials also include nearly 450 humorous columns, along with bunches of feature and travel stories for a host of weekly newspapers.
-She is a “Chicken Soup for the Soul Celebrates Teachers” contributor, contributed to “Secrets to Parenting your Adult Child” by Nancy Williams, has written for a national women’s magazine, MD Anderson Cancer Hospital’s blog, and contributed a parent column for a disability website.
-Her humorous ramblings also appear on several online sites.
+Dixie Frantz has written “You Gotta Laugh,” a humorous newspaper column for the past 22 years.
+Her columns have appeared in as many as 10 local Houston area newspapers.
+Dixie’s ramblings showcase the funny, amusing and sometimes touching, slices of life from the suburbs.
+Besides blogging for over six years, her writing credentials include over 450 humorous columns, along with lots of feature and travel stories for a host of weekly newspapers.
+She is a “Chicken Soup for the Soul Celebrates Teachers” contributor, has written for a national women’s magazine, and MD Anderson Cancer Hospital’s blog.